 Master of Arts Teaching: Curriculum

 The secondary education Master of Arts Initial Certification Track is designed for practicing professionals who wish to become certified teachers in their chosen field of study, for instance, a chemist becoming a chemistry teacher, or a history major becoming a social studies teacher.
-However, many students enrolled in the program are becoming certified in areas not related to their undergraduate work, such as an accountant becoming an English teacher.
+However, some students enrolled in the program are becoming certified in areas not related to their undergraduate work, such as an accountant becoming a mathematics teacher.
+In these cases, the student may need to take a large number of undergraduate content courses.
+In addition to course work, the program requires in-school field observations each semester and a full semester of in-school student teaching.

 Total number of credits: 48 graduate credits for master's degree.
 The number of undergraduate required courses varies by area of desired certification.
 Students may be credited with undergraduate courses completed in their certification area.